Rocky Mountain Power requests rate hike for Wyoming customers

 by Rocky Mountain Power

-Rocky Mountain Power is requesting a price change to occur in January 2015 to support the growing costs of serving its Wyoming customers.
-If approved by the Wyoming Public Service Commission, prices would increase by an overall average of 5.3 percent beginning next year.
+Rocky Mountain Power is requesting a price change to occur in January 2016 to support the growing costs of serving its Wyoming customers.
+If approved by the Wyoming Public Service Commission later this year, prices would increase by an overall average of 4.53 percent beginning next year.

-"This requested price increase is needed to support the growing costs of maintaining reliable electric service for our Wyoming customers," said Rita Meyer, Rocky Mountain Power vice president for Wyoming.
+"This requested price increase includes the completion of a number of large projects and reflects the rising cost of providing electric service to customers," said Rita Meyer, Rocky Mountain Power vice president.
 "Our electricity prices will remain a good value.
-Dependable, reasonably priced electric service is essential to homes and businesses in Wyoming, and to help our state and local economies grow."
+Dependable, reasonably priced electric service is essential to homes and businesses in Wyoming and to help our state and local economies grow."

-The latest ranking by Edison Electric Institute shows Rocky Mountain Power is priced in the lowest third of all electricity providers nationally.
+The latest ranking by Edison Electric Institute shows Rocky Mountain Power prices are in the lowest third of all electricity providers nationally.

-"We are committed to remaining a low-cost electricity provider, controlling expenses and helping customers save money by using electricity efficiently," said Meyer.
+"We are committed to remaining a low-cost electricity provider, controlling expenses and helping customers save money by using electricity efficiently," Meyer said.
 "We understand that any price increase can be difficult for customers and we work hard to make sure every dollar we spend aligns with what our customers truly need and expect."